spacetelescope/jwst/docs/jwst/flatfield/reference_files.rst

 contains four sets of images (one for each MSA quadrant), WAVELENGTH tables, and FAST_VARIATION tables.
 The images are unique to the FFLATs, however.
 The image "pixels" correspond to micro-shutter array slits, rather than to detector pixels.
-The array size is 365 rows by 171 columns, and there are multiple planes to handle the slow variation of flat field with wavelength.
+The array size is 365 columns by 171 rows, and there are multiple planes to handle the slow variation of flat field with wavelength.

 For the spectrograph optics (SFLAT), the flat-field files have nearly the same